ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely.
 Some of the storms could be severe.
-Mostly sunny.
+Partly sunny.
 High near 82, with temperatures falling
          to around 75 in the afternoon.
-South southwest wind around 16 mph, with gusts as high as 24 mph.
+South southwest wind around 14 mph, with gusts as high as 22 mph.
 Chance of precipitation is
          60%.<br></div>
    </p>
    <p>